junxit/us-congress-bills-110/metadata.md

 - 2008-02-06 — Introduced in House
 - 2008-02-06 — Introduced in House
 - 2008-02-06 — Referred to the House Committee on Armed Services.
+- 2008-02-29 — Referred to the Subcommittee on Military Personnel.
+- 2008-05-20 — Considered under suspension of the rules. (consideration: CR H4180-4182)
+- 2008-05-20 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+961.
+- 2008-05-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-05-20 — Mrs. Davis (CA) moved to suspend the rules and agree to the resolution.
+- 2008-05-20 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H4180)
+- 2008-05-20 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H4180)